Back to the blog

 Final Thoughts

-The King’s Gambit, Evans Gambit, Morphy Gambit, and Scotch Gambit are not just nostalgic artifacts of chess’s romantic age — they’re battle-tested openings that still carve out wins in modern games.
-These historical gambits, honed by the greats, remind us that aggression, imagination, and daring play always have a place on the 64 squares.
+The King’s Gambit, Evans Gambit, Morphy Gambit and Scotch Gambit are more than mere nostalgia-fueled reminders of chess’s romantic age — they’re battle-tested openings that can still procure wins in contemporary games.
+And these historical gambits, from the greats, remind us that aggression, imagination and daring play always have a place — okay, about 12 of them — on the 64 squares.

-So why not dust off an old classic, offer a pawn, and see what legends lived by?
+So why not turn a dusty one out of the library, offer up that pawn and see what legends lived by?

 Do you have questions about online classes?